- About

 - ISEP

-Our partners provide experiences for all majors, including intensive language, service, and internship opportunities.
+Our partners provide experiences for all majors, including language, service, internship, and career-focused opportunities.
 Certain programs may hold classes at a provider’s center, or you may have the option to enroll directly in a university abroad.
 Placement is generally guaranteed if eligibility requirements are met.
-External partner programs are available in the fall, spring, and summer academic term.
+Affiliate partner programs are available in the fall, spring, and summer academic terms.

 Length